Full Body Vs Upper Lower For Beginners: Which Builds More Muscle?

 Angel Carcamo is the founder of Lift & Nurture, a beginner bodybuilding platform focused on structured training, muscle growth fundamentals, and long-term progress.

-As a beginner himself, Angel creates research-based beginner bodybuilding guides that simplify widely accepted strength training principles into clear, practical steps.
+As someone building Lift & Nurture around beginner-friendly research and structured training principles, Angel creates guides that simplify widely accepted strength training concepts into clear, practical steps.

 His guides focus on key fundamentals like progressive overload, recovery, and nutrition — helping beginners build muscle without confusion, shortcuts, or unrealistic expectations.